SHOW HAS BEEN CANCELLED

 The International Camera and Image Show is sponsored by the CHICAGO PHOTOGRAPHIC COLLECTORS SOCIETY, a not-for-profit organization founded in 1971, chartered in the State of Illinois.
 Unlike the flea markets that are encountered every weekend, the Chicago Photographic Collectors Society has since its inception, presented trade shows and exhibitions that feature the finest dealers and collectors of photographica of both national and international markets.
 This is the place to see, buy, sell or trade antique, classic, contemporary and digital photographic equipment.
 You'll find cameras, lenses, images, books, stereo-cards and more, on display.

-- Over 50 tables loaded with classic, antique, and contemporary cameras, lens, photo accessories, images and books all for sale by dealers from around the U.S.,Canada and Japan.
+- Many tables loaded with classic, antique, and contemporary cameras, lens, photo accessories, images and books all for sale by dealers from around the U.S.,Canada and Japan.